San Fernando, Pampanga: Industries

 San Fernando serves as one of the agricultural processing centers of Central Luzon.
 It is a major rice-producing region and an important sugar-producing area.
 The Pampanga Sugar Development Company (PASUDECO) was once the largest private employer in Pampanga.
 It is a major sugar-processing plant in the region.
 Other manufacturing companies with offices in the city include Universal Robina, Zuellig Pharma, Nestlé Philippines, Petrophil, Mondragon Industries, JBTEC Flavors and Blends Inc. Asia Brewery, and Del Monte Corporation.
 Major food and beverage companies such as San Miguel Corporation, Coca-Cola, Pepsi Cola, and Pampanga's Best, have factories in the city.

 Every year during Christmas season, the city becomes the center of production of hand-made parols, which is different from the usual ones for its intricate designs and the illusion of dancing lights, emphasizing the lanterns' vibrant colors.
 Also, every year around Christmas time is the Giant Parol Festival, where barangays of San Fernando come together for a friendly competition to see which lanterns are the best.
-The festival itself is held in the middle of December, and is originally held in the town of Bacolor until it was transferred to the city in August 1904, in an event called the Ligligan Parol in the Kapampangan language, which many believe to have never happened in that year.
+The festival itself is held in the middle of December, and was originally held in the town of Bacolor until it was transferred to the city in August 1904.
+This took place in an event called the Ligligan Parol in the Kapampangan language, which many believe to have never happened in that year.

 Following the formal transfer of the festival to the city in 1908, the Giant Parol Festival went on to be a tradition that has evolved with lanterns becoming larger and larger and the designs more intricate.
 Since then, it became a symbol of the city's unity and the resident's labor.